 If you are participating in a study abroad, or non-exchange, program, you are not charged tuition.
 Instead you are charged a comprehensive program fee.
 This fee includes academic-related expenses and often also additional expenses such as housing, meals, and any additional administrative costs related to the operation of the program.
 Anything that is not included will be listed in the non-billable section of the program’s budget page.
 Program fees and inclusions will vary from program to program.
 Read information found on the program’s page very closely in addition to the cost information sheet.
 Consult with your Study Abroad Coordinator to determine what is and is not built into your program fee.

-If you are participating in a faculty-led study abroad program are charged a comprehensive program fee, the same as a non-faculty-led study abroad/non-exchange program.
+If you are participating in a faculty-led study abroad program, you are charged a comprehensive program fee, the same as a non-faculty-led study abroad/non-exchange program.
 In this case, this fee typically includes all major expenses related to the operation of the program, such as faculty salary, student and faculty housing, local transportation, and entrance fees.
 International air travel, food, and housing costs may be included in some programs but not in others.
 Program fees and their inclusions will vary from program to program.
 Read information found on the program’s page very closely in addition to the cost information sheet.
 Consult with your Study Abroad Coordinator to determine what is and is not built into your program fee.

 Additionally, faculty-led study abroad program budgets are based on a shared group cost and, as such, there will be minimum and maximum amounts displayed, as costs may fluctuate based on the number of participants in the program.

 If you are participating in a program that is not sponsored by UWM you will only pay UWM the standard fees listed above.
 You will be responsible for working directly with your program’s provider to determine fees, and you will then pay the provider directly.
-Click here for further information on the non-UWM program process.

 For financial aid purposes, you will provide your own budget with your cost estimates broken down similarly to the budget breakdowns on each of the UWM-sponsored program pages.
 Consult with your coordinator, Ramona Washington as you work to put together your budget and work through your costs.